How do you start your workday?

 I would say there are three indicators.
 The first one would be the commercial.
 Our clients choose us for our advanced lean culture implementations.
 It gives them the confidence to know that their investment is in good hands.
 The second indicator is the value delivery certainty to the customer.
 The third one, I would say, is optimization and waste elimination.
 This one refers to what I mentioned about doing things right the first time.
 It’s about removing a certain percentage of waste from the planning phase to budget accurately.
 There are studies that show there can be up to 15% savings in overall costs.

 It’s very interesting what we experienced during the pandemic.
-It was almost two months of total pause and I think the Directors, managers and collaborators, we all did a great job.
-I clearly remember that in April, wherein a series of meetings, the CEO asked all the managers for the status of our ongoing projects to assess the impact that would cause to pause them.
+It was almost two months of total pause and I think the Directors, managers, and collaborators, all did a great job.
+I clearly remember that in April, wherein a series of meetings, the CEO asked all the managers for the status of our ongoing projects to assess the impact that would cause them to pause them.

 The goal was to sensitize customers about the situation and thus, to be able to define the dates for restarting operations, which was the issue that most concerned them.
 Most of our customers were accessible, and the delivery periods were covered.